The Knight Family Massacre, 1958Home | Mug Shot Monday, Short Feature Story | The Knight Family Massacre, 1958

 “What does anybody need money for?”
 Early snapped back.

-Early was taken to the Arapahoe County Jail where he first dictated a confession taken in shorthand, and wrote out another one by his own hand.
+Early was taken to the Arapahoe County Jail where he first dictated a confession taken in shorthand, and then wrote out another one by his own hand.

 “Early, pasty-faced and chain smoking, smiled as he listened to officers describe the crime to reporters,” the Associated Press reported in an article distributed nationwide.
-Early was also interviewed by a newsman for a Littleton radio station, which broadcasted Early’s interview later that day.
+Early was also interviewed by a newsman for a Littleton, Colorado radio station, which broadcasted Early’s interview later that day.

 “After his radio interview, Early told the newsman: I did a favor for you on the radio, now get me some smokes,” the AP report continued.

 In a separate story released by the Associated Press that day, Sheriff Charles Foster quoted Early as saying: “I’d do it again under the same circumstances.”
 Foster then referred to the letter Early had submitted to the Leavenworth parole board in which he wrote, “Knight was the only friend he ever had.”

 On his first night in jail, Early slept soundly that night and ate everything he was offered the following day.
 He rejected any kind of reading material, including a Bible.
 He only wanted cigarettes.
-When a jailer gave him a half-package of his own, Early grabbed them and never said thank-you as he turned to walk away.
+When a jailer gave him a half-a-pack of his own, Early grabbed them and never said ‘thank-you’ as he turned to walk away.

 On December 3 of that same year (1958), a jury only needed twenty-five minutes to return with a guilty verdict and the judge sentenced him to death.
-During the short trial and throughout the appeals, Early’s legal battle was fought by psychiatrists for the state, and those for the defense.
+During the short trial and throughout the appeals, Early’s legal battle was fought between psychiatrists for the state, and those for the defense.
 The state won each time and Early’s execution was set for August 11, 1961.

 During his thirty-two months on death row, no visitor ever came to see him and none of his relatives wrote him a letter.